| Vincent

-His oratorio experience includes works by Vaughan Williams, Mozart, Bach,
+His oratorio experience includes works by Liszt, Vaughan Williams, Mozart,

-Händel, Mendelssohn, Beethoven, DuBois and Orff, as well as the west
+Bach, Händel, Mendelssohn, Beethoven, DuBois and Orff, as well as

 Sancta by Daniel Burton.
 Active in

-sacred music since 1980, he is the baritone soloist with the Chancel Choir
+sacred music since 1980, he is the bass soloist with the Chancel Choir

 Mr.

-Martin has performed roles in the Grossmont College Opera Theatres productions
+Martin has performed roles in the Grossmont College Opera Theater’s productions

 of The Merry Widow,